thebushschool/fcsr/projects/rpi_led_string/readme.md

 ### Step 3.
 Jupyter Notebook to test your LED Matrix

 1. Download the ```neopixel_testing.ipynb``` by [right-clicking this link and select 'Save Link As'](neopixel_testing.ipynb).
-Add this file to your JupyterLab running on your rPI.
+Add this file to your folder in JupyterLab running on your rPI.
 This starter notebook will be used as a base notebook for all your LED string projects.

 1. Connect the +ve and GND Rail of your breadboard exactly matching what the code calls out for.